Light-Keeper/react-singleton-hook/README.md

 [Browserify](http://browserify.org/) to consume [CommonJS modules](https://webpack.js.org/api/module-methods/#commonjs).

+### React 18 breaking change
+`react-singleton-hook` version 4.0.0 starts using new React DOM API and is only compatible with react 18.
+Please use 3.x.x if you have to stay on lover React versions.

 ## What is a singleton hook
 - Singleton hooks very similar to React Context in terms of functionality.
 Each singleton hook has a body, you might think of it as of Context Provider body.
 Hook has a return value, it's similar to the value provided by context.